 Structured space and hours

-If there’s one thing you probably know best by now, is that children work best while on a schedule, and it’s important to build one starting from the very beginning.
+If there’s one thing you probably know best by now, its that children work best while on a schedule.
 Daycares provide a structured schedule that you don’t have to worry about or come up with, which can then be transferred into your life at home.
 Another benefit of structure is that the schedule provided usually doubles as a school.
-What more could you want!
+What more could you want?

 Social interaction

 As obvious as it is, daycares provide the social interaction that your child may not get at home.
 With a nanny, you only have the children in that home to interact with.
-Children won’t be exposed to different personalities and behaviors, and being in the comfort of their own home doesn’t build confidence in children when they are outside of their home.
-Daycare forces children to gain independence, and allows them to learn and play with other kids that is imperative to their development.
+Children won’t be exposed to different personalities and behaviors, and being in the comfort of their own homes doesn’t build the same confidence in children.
+Daycare forces children to gain independence, and allows them to learn and play with other kids which is imperative to their development.

 Part of the community